-I thought these were quite nice…from new builder Johan Van Neck of Belgium, who “has no web site and builds just for the passion.”
-He adds “I prefer to build custom, and I build both archtop and flattop steel string guitars.
+I thought these were very cool…from new builder Johan Van Neck of Belgium, who “has no web site and builds just for the passion.”
+He adds “I prefer to build custom, and I build both archtop and flattop steel-string guitars.
 I’m always willing to share details and experiences with luthier colleagues; I feel this as a duty.”

 Johan’s first-ever harp guitar has a full 11 subs, tuned chromatically from Eb down to F. It has a carved spruce top, with maple back and walnut sides.

 The second – just completed – was commissioned by a left-handed player with very specific (and interesting!) ideas.
 It has a spruce top with maple back and sides.

 This beast has 26 strings spread across 3 necks: guitar, high-strung mandolin, and harp arm with 3 banks of subs, each tuned in fourths.